AmberWein/job-insight-analyzer/README.md

 ## Sample Questions for AI
 - Show all logs from last week for client Deal1.
-- How many jobs were sent in June from the US?
 - What is the average jobs sent per country last month?

 ## Prompt Engineering